 Jane Austen readers, fans the world over, will know that Chawton village was where Jane spent her final years; revising and publishing her classic books we know and love today.
 It had been quite some years since I had visited, and being in need need of a day out, this seemed like a more distinctive destination.

-The cottage (far right in side area) sits directly on the high street in a small picturesque village.
+The cottage (see slider below) sits directly on the high street in a small picturesque village.
 A red box of sash-windowed beauty.
 It is though, rather small inside and reminds us of how modest Jane’s life had been.
 Being a single woman, in want of a husband, and a daughter of a not-very-well-off rector, life had not been an easy start for ‘a lady’, nor did it improve.
 Jane was moved from her beloved Steventon, half an hour to the west, to noisy, ‘society’ Bath, then onwards to her sea-faring brothers at Southampton and finally, she and her mother and sister settled at Chawton.
 Here she could truly immerse herself in finishing her novels and pursue publication.

 This was only possible because her brother Edward, had been adopted/ given to a rich family in need of children and had inherited the great Godmersham Park, Kent as well as Chawton House.
 He had not been nearly as generous as he could have been.
 It had taken many years of uncertainty before he offered his struggling mother and sisters the cottage at Chawton.